- General Statement of Duties/Supervision

 - Selection Criteria

-- Knowledge of federal, state, and municipal statutes, rules, case law, regulations, and policies relevant to City government.
+- Comprehensive understanding of federal, state, and municipal laws, rules, and regulations affecting city government.

-- Knowledge of municipal government organizational structure, operations, policies, objectives, and jurisdiction.
+- Knowledge of municipal operations, governance structure, and public agency responsibilities.

 Minimum Qualifications:- Graduate of an ABA accredited law school with a Juris Doctor degree.